mubasharNazar/DevinLikeClone/README.md

 ## 💡 Example Prompts

-- “Create a calculator application using HTML, CSS, and JavaScript.”
+- Create a calculator application using HTML, CSS, and JavaScript.
-- “Build a TODO app with a modern UI.”
+- Build a TODO app with a modern UI.
-- “Create a random quote generator with a button to generate a new quote.”
+- Create a random quote generator with a button to generate a new quote.